Black Beauty (2020 film): Plot

-One night, a fire breaks out from a stable handler who didn't turn off a heater, and the horses are evacuated.
-With Birtwick losing money, Jo is concerned that Beauty will be sold, but works out a deal with John's boss, Henry Gordon, so that she can work extra to earn the money to buy Beauty, though he states that they might lease her.
-The upperclass Winthorp family who are British migrants from England arrive to purchase horses for their estate with the daughter Georgina immediately choosing Beauty to be leased.
-John manages to convince them to have Jo come along as her tenant.
+One night, a fire breaks out when a stablehand doesn't turn off a heater, and the horses are evacuated.
+With Birtwick losing money, Jo is concerned that Beauty will be sold but works out a deal with Henry, so that she can work extra to earn the money to buy Beauty.
+The upperclass Winthorp family who are migrants from England arrive to purchase horses for their estate with the daughter Georgina immediately choosing Beauty to be leased.
+John convinces them to have Jo come along as her tenant.
 At the Earlshall estate, Beauty learns that her friend Ginger was purchased for the Winthorp's son George, who unlike Georgina, is kind and takes an interest in Jo.

 Georgina is cruel and rude to Beauty, who resists the urge to harm her as it would get her and Jo in trouble.
-Jo discovers that Beauty has serious injuries and George tries to have Jo be closer with her, but his mother puts an end to it.
-A race is held at a social gathering where Georgina's poor horse riding results in Beauty injuring one of her legs.
-George stands up to his mother and the Winthorps choose to return Beauty.
-However, John arrives to inform Jo that Birtwick is closing down and all the horses have to be sold.
+A race is held at a social gathering where Georgina's poor riding results in Beauty injuring a leg.
+George stands up to his mother, and the Winthorps return Beauty.
+However, John informs Jo that Birtwick is closing and all the horses have to be sold.
 Beauty is taken away without Jo getting a chance to say goodbye.
 She becomes determined to find and buy her again.

-Beauty is sold to a ranger named Terry and together they go on rescue missions in the wilderness.
-Eventually Terry decides to retire and Beauty is given to a farmer who uses old tools, forcing her to work harder.
-Then she is sold to a kind carriage driver in New York City whose daughter chooses to name her Lady.
+Beauty is sold to a ranger named Terry, and they go on rescue missions in the wilderness.
+Eventually Terry retires, and Beauty is given to a farmer who uses old tools, forcing her to work harder.
+Then she is sold to a kind carriage driver in New York City whose daughter names her Lady.
 One night, Beauty is reunited with Ginger, who had been sold without George's knowledge, but she dies shortly afterwards.
-All this time, Beauty continues to think about Jo, who has not given up on finding her.

 When Jerry gets sick, Beauty is sold to another carriage company, which treats its horses cruelly and engages in illegal horse trading.
 While out driving, Beauty spots Ginger's body being taken away.
-Heart broken, Beauty sits on the road during her carriage rotation, which draws media attention.
+Heartbroken, Beauty sits on the road during her carriage rotation, which draws media attention.
 The company attempts to sell Beauty, but a kind stable boy named Manuel alerts the police of the company's illegal activities.
 Jo finds Beauty and reunites with her.
-Jo reveals that she has managed to rebuild Birtwick in full and now works with John and George, now her husband, to help rehabilitate horses; she even finds that Merrylegs was also recovered.
-Beauty lives with Jo happily ever after for the rest of her days.
+Jo reveals that she has rebuilt Birtwick and works with John and George, now her husband, to rehabilitate horses; she even finds that Merrylegs was also recovered.
+Beauty lives with Jo for the rest of her days.